 I have a secret to share with all of you.
 I’m a nerd, and I really, really enjoy doing nerdy things with my kids, especially nature crafts and science experiments.
-If I can find a reason to sink my hands in the dirt, or blow something up, I will – and I will never, ever complain about the mess.
+If I can find a reason to sink my hands in the dirt or blow something up, I will!
+And, I will never, ever complain about the mess.
 As long as the kids are playing and experimenting (and not watching tv), I’m happy.

 From making baking soda and vinegar volcanoes on my stove top (they’re great at getting rid of all sorts of crud) to starting a seed garden in our dining room windows (my neighbors were wondering what we were up to), I’m all about encouraging my kids to use their imaginations and to find solutions to ordinary problems that get in their way.

 As many of you already know, winter just won’t take a hike in the North East and this makes our family pretty grumpy.
 Usually, by now, we’re able to run about without our coats on and the kids’ dirty Crocs have already come out of hiding.
 (Crocs + socks = this Mommy’s worst nightmare!)
 We’ve been doing our best to keep the kiddos entertained, but they’re bored of being cooped up inside.